 The Hauraki Plains is an area as rich in history as in nature, art and culture.
 The Rangipo Museum and Pa Site just south of Kaiaua offer guided tours (by appointment only), showcasing a collection of over 600 years of Maori and European hand tools, and the historic Rangipo Pa site encompasses 36 acres and stunning hilltop views.
 Cook’s Landing In the Hauraki is another reflective historical landmark, located near the Hauraki Plains village of Netherton, on the banks of the Waihou River.
 Information panels at the site record historic activity on the river since 1769.

-For good eating options enroute to Auckland, The Woodturners Cafe at Mangatarata on State Highway 2 is a popular lunch spot, much-loved by travelers and locals alike.
+For good eating options en route to Auckland, The Woodturners Cafe at Mangatarata on State Highway 2 is a popular lunch spot, much-loved by travellers and locals alike.
 Inside, the cafe offers an extensive blackboard and counter food menu, plenty of comfortable seating both inside and out, and a large play area with animals in a nearby paddock for kids to enjoy.

-The Hauraki Plains and Seabird Coast features diverse natural landscapes, exceptional Kiwi hospitality and a whole host of hidden gems.
+The Hauraki Plains and Shorebird Coast feature diverse natural landscapes, exceptional Kiwi hospitality and a whole host of hidden gems.
 It is definitely a destination worth discovering.

 Related posts your may like

 Gardens in The Coromandel